Notes on Culture & Antique Art, Ethnic Decor & Vintage Fashion | Wovensouls Art Gallery

 The family owns a herd of goats.
 They own no house and everything they own in terms of material possessions can be loaded on to their camel cart.
 They live on one field for a few days and then move on to another.
 Is there a cost involved – rent for example – in living on the field?

 Of course NOT!
 Not only do these nomads not pay a paisa as rent, instead they charge the land owner – for having their herd of goats living on the field and fertilising the earth!!
 What a perfect life model!

-So they stay in one spot for a fortnight or so and then move on.
+So they stay in one field for a fortnight or so and then move on.
 The only shelter they need is from the sun and the little tent provides that.
 Am not sure how they manage when the temperatures rise above 45 degrees Celsius in summer… But they have no need for protection from the skies as it rarely used to rain in the Kutch.

 A large part of the nomad’s wealth is worn on the woman’s body.
 Magnificent chunky gold jewelry adorns these women – large necklaces, large nose rings, large earrings… and all traditional and gorgeous!
 City women are deprived of such joys – for fear of getting mugged!